ConstantWave/constantWave.github.io/privacy-policy.en.md

 ### 9.5 Cookie Settings
 You can manage your cookie preferences through:

-- Our Cookie Preference Center [Link]
+- Our Cookie Preference Center
 - Your browser settings
 - Third-party opt-out tools